-Program 5.1: Update the Environmental Justice Element (Health and Equity) in the City's General Plan to include a comprehensive set of policies and programs and an implementation plan to address environmental justice issues in the community; scope of work to include a robust community engagement process is integrated into the preparation of this Element.
+Program 5.1: Update the Environmental Justice Element (Health and Equity) in the City's General Plan to include a comprehensive set of policies and programs and an implementation plan to address environmental justice issues and public outreach, engagement and transparency; scope of work to include a robust community engagement process is integrated into the preparation of this Element.

-- 2024 Completion: Coordinated effort through 21 Elements with participation of several cities in San Mateo County.
-Begin community engagement in Summer 2023. - Financial implications: Obtain budget allocation from City Council to fund City's share of consultant contract in Spring 2023.
+• 2024 Completion: Coordinated effort through 21 Elements with participation of several cities in San Mateo County.
+Begin community engagement in Summer 2023.

+Resource implications: Obtain budget allocation from City Council to fund City's share of consultant contract in Spring 2023.